How to build your first freelance writing website even if you’re not tech-savvy.

 There are several platforms available for creating your website today.
 There is also website design software that you can use to build your first website.
 Each has its pros and cons.
 Let’s look at a few.

 Hands down, WordPress is the best platform out there and the most popular.
 I’m not just saying that because I use that platform, but almost all of the writers, bloggers, and influencers I know have WordPress sites.
-W3Techs says that 34 percent of all websites are WordPress.
+First Site Guide says that 42.4 percent of all websites are WordPress.

 WordPress offers two versions, WordPress.org and WordPress.com.
 You want WordPress.org.
 It’s free to use.
 You simply need a domain name and web hosting.
 For this reason, it’s also known as self-hosted WordPress.